Guided Programs at The Leaf

 Cancellation and Weather Policies

 - We reserve the right to cancel or reschedule any program.
-A full refund will be issued if the Education Department cancels your tour or program.
+A full refund will be issued if the Education Department cancels your program.

 Field Trip Tips

-- For guided programs led by our Education staff, please bring the confirmation sheet that has been emailed to you in advance of your visit.
+- For guided programs led by our Education staff, please bring the confirmation e-mail that you received in advance of your visit.

 - We strongly encourage all visitors to bring filled water bottles.